Update 11/15/2021: if you like to navigate across the different parts of the series, there is an easy way:

-As suggested by several readers now, here’s a new “landing page” for everyone interested in my Safe Withdrawal Rate Series, which has now grown to 30+ posts.
+As suggested by several readers now, here’s a new “landing page” for everyone interested in my Safe Withdrawal Rate Series, which has now grown to 40+ posts.
 What is a reader new to this topic supposed to do?
-Read from the beginning to the end, Part 1 through 31?
+Read from the beginning to the end?
 Seems intimidating!
 It almost feels like there will be a quiz at the end of the series.
 No worries, there isn’t! 🙂

 But seriously, just because I wrote this comprehensive series in this order doesn’t mean that one should read it in that order.
-Keep in mind that this whole series was a learning experience for me as well, so reading parts 1 through 30+ will seem a bit jumpy at times.
+Keep in mind that this whole series was a learning experience for me as well, so reading parts 1 through the end will seem a bit jumpy at times.
 In fact, a lot of the posts came about because readers suggested I check out certain sub-topics and all that came about in random order.
 If I were to write this series again today, from scratch, with everything I know today or if I were to write a book I would obviously structure this very differently.
-It would be unfair to new readers to make them go through the series from 1 to 31!
+It would be unfair to new readers to make them go through the entire series!
 Which convinced me to write this new page, so newcomers feel less intimidated starting their own thought process on Safe Withdrawal Rates!

 How do I even get started with this series?